jupyter-book/jupyter-book/docs/advanced/advanced.md

 [Go Home Markdown!](../intro.md)

 :::{tip}
-Note that MyST markdown now has some extended syntax features, which can allow you to use certain HTML elements in the correct manner.
+Note that MyST Markdown now has some extended syntax features, which can allow you to use certain HTML elements in the correct manner.

 For example, the raw HTML image tag